subecho/KarmaChameleon/README.md

 - `SLACK_BOT_TOKEN`: populated with the contents of the SLACK_BOT_TOKEN OAuth key in the Slack App OAuth settings
-- `SLACK_APP_TOKEN`: populated with the contents of an App-Level Token specifically generated for use with socket mode, whihc may be found in Slack App Basic Information
+- `SLACK_APP_TOKEN`: populated with the contents of an App-Level Token specifically generated for use with socket mode, which may be found in Slack App Basic Information
 - `KARMA_FILE_PATH`: the path to which Karma Chameleon will create and maintain a JSON record of all karma.